civican/legisinfo/42-1/bills/C-97/bill_text.md

     the disclosure of which is restricted under any provision of any other Act of Parliament set out in Schedule II to the `Access to Information Act`; or

     that is a confidence of the Queen's Privy Council for Canada as defined in subsection 39(2) of the `Canada Evidence Act`.

+#### Coming into Force

+### Section 337.1

+This Subdivision comes into force on a day to be fixed by order of the Governor in Council, but no later than July 15, 2019.

 #### Transitional Provisions, Consequential Amendments, Coordinating Amendments and Repeal